CAHMA – Canberra Alliance for Harm Minimisation

 - Staff undertake Aboriginal and/or Torres Strait Islander cultural awareness training

-- Aboriginal and/or Torres Strait Islander services in-reach (for more information see the profile for The Connection)
+- Aboriginal and/or Torres Strait Islander services in-reach (See The Connection profile)

-- Aboriginal and/or Torres Strait Islander staff (for more information, see the profile for The Connection)
+- Aboriginal and/or Torres Strait Islander staff (See The Connection profile)

 Culturally and Linguistically Diverse (CALD)